Army of the Ethiopian Empire: Derg

 In February 1974, the military overthrew the government of Prime Minister Aklilu Habte-Wold.
 In April, the army arrested twenty five officials on corruption charges and attempted to detain fifty other officials.
-On 28 June 1974, the Derg, a committee of low-ranking military officers and enlisted men, was formed.
-On the same day the army arrested more officials who had been members of the previous government for attempting to prevent reform attempts by Prime Minister Endelkachew Makonnen.
+On 21 June 1974, the Derg, a committee of low-ranking military officers and enlisted men, was formed.
+On 28 June, the Derg seized the radio station in Addis Ababa and the Ethiopian Army arrested more officials who had been members of the previous government for attempting to prevent reform attempts by Prime Minister Endelkachew Makonnen.
 The leadership of the military stated that they had no plans to overthrow either Emperor Selassie or Prime Minister Makonnen.
 However, on 22 July, Makonnen was arrested by the orders of the military.

 On September 12, 1974, the Derg deposed Emperor Haile Selassie, ending the monarchy which had been established in 1270.
 The army of the Ethiopian Empire was reorganized into the army of the Provisional Military Government of Socialist Ethiopia and later into that of the People's Democratic Republic of Ethiopia.
 Following the collapse of the communist dictatorship, the military was reorganized again into the Ethiopian National Defense Force; the navy was eventually disbanded in 1996.

+Military dress

+Among the earlier Chewa regiments, hunting traditions played an important role in the upbringing of a Chewa warrior.
+The killings of wild beasts were rewarded by the patron, or Mekwuanint, to whom the Chewa belonged to.
+An elephant killer would wear a silver chain around his neck and a gold earring in his right ear.
+A rhinoceros killer would be awarded a cross earring and a gold chain with silk threads for his neck.
+Along with these jewelry gifts, prizes of weaponry were also frequent.

+Like the shields of other Horn African peoples and the nearby Beja, the Gasha was strapped along the forearm, enabling the wearer to simultaneously hold a horse's reins and ride, it unlike in the west where designs like center grip shields were commonplace.

+Noble and warrior head ornaments include the tiara of the rulers of Shewa surmounted with (white) Egret feathers like that of Sahle Selassie, the golden "aklil ras wärq" diadems, and Akodama (alt. aqwédama) chain headdresses which were also worn in conjunction with plumage in Shewa as was the culture of the region.